thradams/data-structures-and-algorithms/README.md

 Thinking about this problem I decided to create this repository with reliable and production quality source code for data structures and algorithms.

-In the future I want a web tool to guide the user and generate the code automatically.
+A web tool to generate code is on the way.
+(See generator folder - WORK IN PROGRESS)

 A this point samples will be created using a representative types for structs, strings, ints.
 The programmer will have to replace the code for it's current type.